david-div/user-flag-app/PLAN.md

 c) The Translation and Scoring services are idempotent.
 Consider the scenario of bots spamming the social network with the same message multiple times.

-- I can add caching for this, but may also need to filter out
+- I can add caching for this, but may also need to filter out duplicates

 d) You can write your application in plain Java or use frameworks like Spring/SpringBoot